-Baths for bathing and relaxing were a common feature of Roman cities throughout the empire.
-The often huge bath complexes included a wide diversity of rooms offering different temperatures and facilities such as swimming pools and places to read, relax, and socialise.
-Roman baths, with their need for large open spaces, were also important drivers in the evolution of architecture offering the first dome structures in Classical architecture.
+Roman baths were designed for bathing and relaxing and were a common feature of cities throughout the Roman empire.
+Baths included a wide diversity of rooms with different temperatures, as well as swimming pools and places to read, relax, and socialise.
+Roman baths, with their large covered spaces, were important drivers in architectural innovation, notably in the use of domes.

 A Mainstay of Roman Culture

 Public baths were a feature of ancient Greek towns but were usually limited to a series of hip-baths.
 The Romans expanded the idea to incorporate a wide array of facilities and baths became common in even the smaller towns of the Roman world, where they were often located near the forum.
 In addition to public baths, wealthy citizens often had their own private baths constructed as a part of their villa and baths were even constructed for the legions of the Roman army when on campaign.
 However, it was in the large cities that these complexes (balnea or thermae) took on monumental proportions with vast colonnades and wide-spanning arches and domes.
 Baths were built using millions of fireproof terracotta bricks and the finished buildings were usually sumptuous affairs with fine mosaic floors, marble-covered walls, and decorative statues.

 Generally opening around lunchtime and open until dusk, baths were accessible to all, both rich and poor.
 In the reign of Diocletian, for example, the entrance fee was a mere two denarii - the smallest denomination of bronze coinage.
 Sometimes, on occasions such as public holidays, the baths were even free to enter.

 Typical features (listed in the probable order bathers went through) were:

 - palaestrae - exercise rooms.

 - laconica and sudatoria - superheated dry and wet sweating-rooms.